OWASP/www-project-top-ten/tab_call-for-data.md

 Plan to leverage the OWASP Azure Cloud Infrastructure to collect, analyze, and store the data contributed.

 ## Contributions
 We plan to support both known and pseudo-anonymous contributions.
 The preference is for contributions to be known; this immensely helps with the validation/quality/confidence of the data submitted.
-If the submitter prefers to have their data stored anonymously and even go as far as submitting the data anonymously, then it will have to be classified as “unverified” vs. “verified”.
+If the submitter prefers to have their data stored anonymously and even go as far as submitting the data anonymously, then it will have to be classified as "unverified" vs. "verified".

 ### Verified Data Contribution
 Scenario 1: The submitter is known and has agreed to be identified as a contributing party.<br>